 LAN Enable/Disable

-JPL1 enables or disables Gigabit LAN ports 1/2 on the X10DRi and 10G-LAN (TLAN) ports 1/2 on the X10DRi-T. See the table on the right for jumper- settings.
+JPL1 enables or disables Gigabit_LAN ports 1/2 on the motherboard.
+See the table on the right for jumper settings.
 The default setting is Enabled.

 LAN Enable Jumper Settings

-Jumper Setting Definition
+Pin# Definition

 1-2 Enabled (default)

 2-3 Disabled